JacobNoahGlik/GradeAssistant_PoC/README.md

 ## Edit app registration - Summary

-Here you will find a summary of the previous selections.
+Here is a summary of the previous selections.

 ✔️ Select the `BACK TO DASHBOARD` button to return to your dashboard and create an OAuth token.
 You can read more about creating an OAuth token in the [Getting an OAuth Token](#Getting-an-OAuth-Token) section of the README.